iamvery/testing-workshop/doc/WORKSHOP.md

 You're first failing test!
 To figure out where to go from here, take a moment to think about what the test is telling you.
 It expected to find "Twitter", the first link's page title, on the page.
 Of course, you are only displaying the URL for each link.

-Open the link view partial:
+Have a look at the link view partial to see how links are formatted for display:

 ```erb
 <!-- app/views/links/_link.html.erb -->